nils-grob/qgis_plugin_gpq_downloader/README.md

  * overture - select multiple themes and then download each.
  * Panel for overture, source and add your own
  * Customize which release of overture to use
+ * Better way to organize what data goes in each area.
+To start just define it all in one place, with what validation it could use.
+Eventually investigate things like building the area of interest into it for faster bounds checks, and auto-populating it based on source coop / overture releases.
  * Default file names based on file names / themes
  * And better selection of area to download
  * Add other output formats